-Healthy, full-term babies don't always feed very much in the first couple of days.
-If this happens, don't worry; most babies have built up a store of energy that they can use.
+Healthy, full-term babies do not always feed very much in the first couple of days.
+If this happens, do not worry; most babies have built up a store of energy that they can use.
 For the first few days, colostrum is all your baby needs.

 Remember, not all babies are the same - if this is not your first baby, your experience may be different this time.
-For more information about how to know your baby is getting enough milk, see page 45.
+For more information about how to know your baby is getting enough milk, see page 37.